Lamden/docs/docs/installing_node.md

 ### Start your node (if you are starting from scratch)

-Make sure that you have done all previous steps.
+Make sure that you have done all the previous steps.
 Now you are ready to launch your nodes.

 :::note
-For private network you need to launch masternode first.
-Once masternode launched you will be able to launch delegate.
+For private network, you need to launch a master node first.
+Once master node launched , you will be able to launch delegate.
 :::

 ```bash